 Just in time for holiday gift shopping, find a treasure from across the globe at the fair’s international bazaar.
 Centuries of skilled artisans from distant lands have created unique crafts to create a distinguished shopping experience.

-Take part in workshops and mini language classes, learn heritage and customs through captivating exhibits along Heritage Lane, take a listen at the music pavilion and join in on the Around the World in 5K Run/Walk.
+Take part in workshops and mini language classes, learn heritage and customs through captivating exhibits along Heritage Lane, and take a listen at the music pavilion.

 Then, once you've spent a day exploring the world of cultural music, food, dance and arts, check out these recommendations to expand your trip!